Saving Doomed Planets: Mass Loss and Angular Momentum Return Boost Hot Jupiter Survival Rates: Abstract

 \section{Abstract}

-The existence of giant extrasolar planets on short-period orbits ("hot Jupiters") represents a challenge to theories of planet formation.
-A leading explanation invokes perturbations from distant companions, i.e., the Eccentric Kozai-Lidov (EKL) mechanism, which can excite the eccentricities of initially wide-orbiting planets to values of order unity.
-The resulting tidal dissipation at periastron shrinks and circularizes the orbits to their observed configurations.
-While observations of orbital misalignment and distant companions support this scenario, theoretical models have struggled to reproduce the observed hot Jupiter occurrence rate.
-Population synthesis studies often predict that many source "cold Jupiters" are destroyed by tidal disruption during highly eccentric passages.
-We revisit this question with improved treatments of the mass loss and angular momentum return experienced by tidally perturbed planets.
-Numerical studies are performed by combining secular dynamical evolution with planetary structural evolution using Modules for Experiments in Stellar Astrophysics (MESA).
-We also use an analytical approach to estimate rates of tidal disruption and hot Jupiter survival.
-Our new population synthesis studies of giant planets in stellar binaries show that improved treatment of tidal mass loss enhances hot Jupiter survival by a factor of $\sim2-3$, yielding occurrence rates ($\gtrsim 0.5\%$ around FGK stars) consistent with observations.
-Angular momentum return from mass accreted onto the star may also produce a pileup of hot Jupiters near three-day orbital periods that is in statistical agreement with observations.
-These results suggest that EKL-driven high-eccentricity migration, when combined with realistic planetary mass loss, may be a dominant channel for hot Jupiter formation.
+The existence of giant extrasolar planets on short-period orbits ("hot Jupiters") challenges planet formation theories because such planets are difficult to form close to the star.
+High-eccentricity migration is a leading explanation, in which giant planets born at large separations are excited to near-unity eccentricities, enabling tidal dissipation at periastron to shrink and circularize their orbits.
+While observations of orbital misalignments and eccentric planets support this scenario, high-eccentricity migration models struggle to reproduce the observed hot Jupiter occurrence rate.
+Population synthesis studies often predict that many source "cold Jupiters" are destroyed by tidal disruption at high eccentricities.
+We revisit this question with improved treatments of mass loss and angular momentum return experienced by tidally perturbed planets.
+As a test case, we explore eccentricity excitations driven by wide stellar companions via the Eccentric Kozai-Lidov (EKL) mechanism.
+We show using an analytical framework that planets may avoid complete disruption and ultimately survive as stripped hot Jupiters.
+To capture detailed planetary mass loss over many orbits, we perform numerical studies that combine secular dynamical evolution with planetary structure evolution.
+Our new population synthesis studies show that hot Jupiter survival is enhanced by a factor of $\sim2-3$ relative to previous estimates, yielding occurrence rates ($\gtrsim 0.5\%$ around FGK stars) consistent with observations.
+Angular momentum return from mass accreted onto the star may also produce a pileup of hot Jupiters near three-day orbital periods.
+These results suggest that high-eccentricity migration, when accounting for tidal mass loss, may be a dominant channel for hot Jupiter formation.

 \keywords{Exoplanets, planetary systems, exoplanet dynamics}